FaezehAtaei/MSc-Project/README.md

 Following this, you should specify the desired dataset's name in the ```data_downloader``` function within the ```utils.py``` file.
 Once these steps are complete, you can execute the ```main.py``` file to initiate the training process with your chosen model and dataset.

+## Outputs

+During training, after each epoch, saved examples of reconstructed input, normal data tests, and anomaly data tests will be saved in the ```results``` folder.
+At the training's completion, the ```results``` folder will include scatter plots displaying training and validation losses, AUC values, and reconstruction errors.